anthonysetiadi/a-random-quote-generator/README.md

-# a_random_quote_generator-v1
- Project 1 - A Random Quote Generator
+# Random Quote Generator

- Created by Anthony Setiadi
- For the purposes of the Treehouse Techdegree Full Stack Java Script course
+A simple app that shows a randomly generated quote every 5 seconds or on the press of a button.

+##  Description
+This is my first project I've ever coded for the purposes of the Team Treehouse Techdegree.
+This is also the first project to be completed for the course requirements.

+This app shows a randomly generated quote (hard coded) every 5 seconds or by pressing the button on the page.
+It also changes the color of background with every newly generated quote.

+A live demo can be found [here](https://anthonysetiadi.github.io/a-random-quote-generator/).